materialsproject/MPenv/README.rst

 When you're ready to begin (logged into NERSC):

 1. Edit your ``.bashrc.ext`` file - look for the commented section referring to your environment name and delete that section.
-This will be rewritten when you reinstall the environment along with any new changes.
+This will be rewritten when you reinstall the environment along with any new changes. ``mpenv`` will abort if you forget to do this and if the respective section already exists in ``.bashrc.ext``.

 2. Log out and in again to ensure a clean BASH environment.